-In this first step of the RAST, larger regional and local authorities with the necessary capacity and resources may also wish to consider developing their own community of practice (See Community of Practice Playbook) and/or a citizen assembly to be involved in all subsequent steps (see Table 1).
-However, you must ensure that you can sustain a community of practice or citizen assembly in the long run before committing to establishing them.
+If you are a large regional or local authority with the necessary capacity and resources, you may wish to consider developing a community of practice (See Community of Practice Playbook) involving relevant stakeholders from across the public, private and third sectors and/or a citizen assembly to be involved in all subsequent steps (see Table 1).
+However, it is worth ensuring that you can sustain a community of practice or citizen assembly in the long run before committing to their establishment.